pedro-marques/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 199 through 230 in `lane_finding.py`).

+I converted the undistorted image to the HLS and LAB color spaces, then applied a threshold to the L channel of the HLS color space and a threshold to the B channel of the LAB color space, then I combined those two thresholds into one binary image.

 Here's an example of my output for this step.

 ![alt text][image4]